 Public cloud services also reduce data security risks.
 Files held in a local data center are at risk from physical hazards like fire or targeted cyber-attacks.
 Cloud services reduce the threat surface to a single secure gateway.
 Users can easily control access while monitoring tools track user activity.

 What should you remember when organizing a cloud migration?
-This checklist provides a quick refresher regarding core aspects of the migration process.
+This checklist provides a quick refresher regarding the core aspects of the migration process.

 2. Decide which assets must migrate to the cloud.
 Use discovery and assessment platforms to register all relevant apps.
 Consult app owners to build a hierarchy of apps.
 This hierarchy forms the basis for a staged cloud transition.